 Affluent individuals with large sums of money are known as angel investors.
 They generally invest with some equity in return.
 They could help boost up your business.

 These are the safest and the most popular source for raising funds.
 Banks provide you debt in return for an interest on the same.

 Obtain the obligatory licenses!

-A business involved in manufacturing or sale of food products requires FSSAI (Food safety and standard authority of India) license.
-It ensures a standard quality and safety of the food products.
-Similarly, a business involved in export or import of goods/services requires an Import export code (IEC) from the DGFT Department.
+A business involved in the manufacturing or sale of food products requires an FSSAI (Food safety and standard authority of India) license.
+It ensures the standard quality and safety of the food products.
+Similarly, a business involved in the export or import of goods/services requires an Import export code (IEC) from the DGFT Department.

 Get a GST Registration

 GST was introduced as an integrated indirect tax regime in 2017, and since then it has eased the way people carry out their business.
-It provides simplification of tax compliance which is imposed on sale of goods and services, and gives a trader the benefit of netting of input and output GST.
+It provides simplification of tax compliance which is imposed on the sale of goods and services and gives a trader the benefit of the netting of input and output GST.

 Any business, company, or firm whose turnover is:

 - More than Rs.
 20 lakhs (supply of services)